 Voter suppression, intimidation, and disinformation campaigns pervaded the general election of 2020, both online and on the ground.
 In the upcoming 2022 election, the most powerful way to maintain and uphold democratic processes continues to be well-resourced organizing — particularly at the state and local levels.

 Tides Foundation recently brought together a panel of grantees from Tides-led initiative Healthy Democracy Fund to share their most current strategies in supporting state-based efforts and how funders can play a role in building a reflective multiracial democracy.
-Speakers included Mariana Ruiz Firmat, executive director of Kairos Fellowship; Maurice Mitchell, president of Working Families Organization; Wendy Weiser, vice president for Democracy at the Brennan Center for Justice; and Tory Gavito, president of Way to Win.
+Speakers included Mariana Ruiz Firmat, executive director of Kairos Fellowship; Maurice Mitchell, executive director of Working Families Power; Wendy Weiser, vice president for Democracy at the Brennan Center for Justice; and Tory Gavito, president of Way to Win.

 “[We are] focusing on this year as a prep and test in the lead-up to 2024 and 2025,” Firmat said about plans for Kairos, which builds organizing power through digital channels and fights for stronger governance of internet and tech platforms.
 “We’re leading a training series, bringing in over 50 grassroots and state power-building organizations into 21st century organizing: the ability to organize online and offline effectively.”